fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/challenges.md

 ## Profile

-Add functionality so a user can update their profile.
+Add functionality, so a user can update their profile.

 You can find hints in [Build a User Management App with Flutter](https://supabase.com/docs/guides/getting-started/tutorials/with-flutter)